How to Choose a Competent TSCM / Counterespionage Consultant

 Since nine out of ten TSCM technicians did not ‘graduate’ in the top 10% of their class, it pays to do your homework first.
 This is serious business, you need the most competent TSCM consultant you can find.

-Short Cut Tip #1: A website link to a CV or resume is a good clue you have found a TSCM consultant of substance.
+Tip #2: A website link to a CV or resume is a good clue you have found a TSCM consultant of substance.

-Step One – Find competent TSCM consultants to interview.
+Step One – Finding a Competent TSCM Consultant to interview.

-- Ask a corporate security director for a recommendation.
+- Ask a corporate security director to recommendation a competent TSCM consultant.

 - Professional association membership directories, like iapsc.org, are also helpful.